greenyalol/widget-demo/README.md

 2. npm i
 3. npx webpack

-The result - module <code>widget.js</code> in **dist** directory.
-Put this script inside the user working directory.
-After this execute the render() method with container property.
-Example:
+The result is the module <code>widget.js</code> located in the **dist** directory.
+Place this script inside the user's working directory.
+After that, execute the render() method with the container property.
+For example:

+### User website
 ```
   <body>
     <div id="widget-container"></div>